 Step 2: Establishing Value, As-is, and After-improved.

-Remember to be realistic.
-Don’t expect the property value to increase by the amount you spend on repairs and improvements.
-In other words, you probably won’t get a dollar-for-dollar return on your investment right away.
+Be realistic.
+Don't expect the property value to increase by the amount you spend on repairs and improvements.
+In other words, you probably won't get a dollar-for-dollar return on your investment right away.

 Step 3: Calculate the Maximum Mortgage.